wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 includes support for multi-shot continuations by way of a continuation clone instruction.

-### Interoperability, Legacy Code, and the Barrier Instruction
+### Interoperability, legacy code, and the barrier instruction

 The barrier instruction provides a direct way of preventing control tags from being suspended outside a particular computation.